-FREE RESOURCES TO HELP EDUCATORS, PARENTS, & CAREGIVERS WITH AT-HOME READING & LEARNING DURING COVID-19 SCHOOL CLOSURES
+FREE RESOURCES TO HELP EDUCATORS, PARENTS, & CAREGIVERS WITH AT HOME READING AND LEARNING

 READ ENC is grateful to many community partners, educators, and a variety of organizations who provided suggestions for the learning resources included below, focused not only on literacy/reading, but other content areas.
 Some resources are listed in multiple places, but all are included below so they are accessible via this READ ENC webpage.
 All are free or have free access options.
 Preview resources to determine those appropriate for your child or student(s).